Part of the Oxford Instruments Group

 Expand

 At Oxford Instruments, we are privileged to work alongside industry leaders and researchers to tackle some of the most complex challenges in semiconductor manufacturing.
-From our partnership with Coherent, which enabled the first fully automated 6-inch indium phosphide (InP) wafer technology, to our collaboration with Quantemol on tailored waveform biasing (TWB) for next-generation fabrication processes, we remain committed to enabling progress through innovation.
+Working with Coherent and AOI, we are at the leading-edge of indium phosphide (InP) technology, including 6-inch wafer processing.
+Our collaboration with Quantemol on tailored waveform biasing (TWB) could enable next-generation fabrication capability, which is an exciting development in plasma innovation.

-We also shine a spotlight on our new state-of-the-art technical training suite in Bristol, designed to empower our customers with the skills and knowledge to optimise system performance and operational efficiency.
-Join us as we share these stories and more, highlighting the people, technologies, and partnerships driving industry transformation.
+We also shine a spotlight on our new state-of-the-art technical training suite in Bristol, UK, designed to empower our customers with the skills and knowledge to optimise system performance and operational efficiency.
+Join us as we share these stories and more, highlighting our service strategy, people, technologies, and partnerships driving industry transformation.

 Editorial

 Mixed reality (MR) and AI glasses are evolving rapidly, seamlessly blending physical and digital realities.
 However, challenges such as high costs, bulkiness, limited consumer appeal, and privacy concerns persist.
-Discover how Oxford Instruments is tackling these issues with advanced plasma processing solutions, including diffractive waveguide fabrication, microLED displays, and VCSEL technology.
+Discover how Oxford Instruments is tackling these issues with ground breaking innovations in diffractive waveguide technology.

 News